RPT-SHOWCASE-Tennis-Angelique Kerber v Garbine Muguruza - 2017 record

-July 9 A look at the 2017 records of German Angelique Kerber and Spaniard Garbine Muguruza ahead of their fourth round match at Wimbledon on Monday (prefix number denotes seeding):
+July 9 (Reuters) - A look at the 2017 records of German Angelique Kerber and Spaniard Garbine Muguruza ahead of their fourth round match at Wimbledon on Monday (prefix number denotes seeding):

 1-ANGELIQUE KERBER (record at WTA events and grand slams in 2017)